Skip to main content

 Next steps as we continue this transition include:

-• fulfilling direct reports of the CEO and REOs, prioritising the recruitment of national directors and health region EMTs
+• filling direct reports of the CEO and REOs, completion of recruitment of national directors and prioritising the recruitment of health region EMTs

-• fulfilling other roles on a function-by-function basis, including IHA manager and regional leadership roles
+• filling other roles on a function-by-function basis

 • keeping some current systems in place to make sure we transition safely and always maintain services to ensure minimal disruption to patients and service users